platformio/platformio-docs/migration.rst

 PlatformIO's :ref:`platforms` have pre-configured settings to program boards or devices.
 They depend on a type of bootloader or programming interface.
-PlatformIO Core 4.0 allows to override default upload command using :ref:`projectconf_upload_command` option in :ref:`projectconf`:
+PlatformIO Core 4.0 allows you to override default upload command using :ref:`projectconf_upload_command` option in :ref:`projectconf`:

 .. code-block:: ini